motechFR/ai-agents-demo/README.md

 - The frontend is built with Remix
 - The backend uses Koa and implements the Model Context Protocol
 - Each level demonstrates a different aspect of AI agent architecture

-For more information on the Model Context Protocol, visit [modelcontextprotocol.io](https://modelcontextprotocol.io).

 For more information on the Remix framework, visit [remix.run](https://remix.run).